MrKaszeba19/PapajLang/README.md

 despace | Eliminates space chars onespace | Eliminates combo space chars (e.g. "2   3" -> "2 3")
-split | Splits a string according to space chars strparse | Parses a string like it was a set of RPN commands shell | Execute a command being included in S1 getAscii | Return an ASCII code number of a char S1 (it must be a single char)
+split | Splits a string according to space chars strParse | Parses a string like it was a set of RPN commands shell | Execute a command being included in S1 getAscii | Return an ASCII code number of a char S1 (it must be a single char)